Why Getting a New Air Conditioner Can Lower Your Cooling Expenses

-In many parts of North America, central air conditioning is important to insure home comfort during the humid summer months.
-Unfortunately, using your air conditioner is usually the biggest expense on your monthly electricity bills.
+In many parts of North America, central air conditioning is important to guarantee your family’s comfort during the humid summer months.
+Unfortunately, using your air conditioner is usually the highest expense on your monthly energy bills.

-The key to reducing your long-term costs could be to buy a new, high-efficiency air conditioner.
+The key to reducing your long-term costs could be to get a new, high-efficiency air conditioner.
 This used to require a large upfront investment.
-Now, there new alternatives available that make getting an up-to-date, high-efficiency air conditioner in your house easier than ever.
+At this point in time, there new alternatives available that make getting an up-to-date, high-efficiency air conditioner in your residence easier than ever.

 We’ll give you more details about this option in a moment.
-But one thing is right, a an up-to-date, high-efficiency air conditioner can provide sizeable energy savings during its lifetime.
-Here’s what to think about as you explore air conditioning replacement in Knoxville.
+But one thing is right, a an up-to-date, high-efficiency air conditioner can provide sizeable energy savings over its lifetime.
+Here’s what to think over as you explore air conditioning replacement in Knoxville.

 Why a Bigger SEER Rating is Beneficial

-Every air conditioner receives a Seasonal Energy Efficiency Ratio (SEER) rating, which grades how efficiently it uses electricity for cooling.
+Every air conditioner receives a Seasonal Energy Efficiency Ratio (SEER) rating, which tests how efficiently it uses electricity for cooling.
 Higher SEER ratings mean a system is more energy efficient.

-As of 2015, your new air conditioning installation must be 13 SEER or better in Canada and the northern United States.
-If you are the South, your new air conditioner must be at least 14 SEER.
+As of 2015, your new air conditioning installation must be 13 SEER or greater in Canada and the northern United States.
+If you reside in the South, your new air conditioner must be at minimum 14 SEER.

-To compare, the smallest standard in the 1990s was 10 SEER, and the most high-end air conditioners for sale today reach approximately 25 SEER.
-The Lennox Energy Calculator indicates that improving your 10 SEER system to a mid-range 16 SEER system could save you 38% on your cooling expenses each year!
+For contrast, the lowest standard in the 1990s was 10 SEER, and the most high-end air conditioners for sale today reach approximately 25 SEER.
+The Lennox Energy Calculator demonstrates that enhancing your 10 SEER system to a mid-range 16 SEER system could save you 38% on your cooling expenses each year!

 Why Calculating Your Air Conditioner’s Size is Critical